lucas-streanga/Processor-Project/README.md

 ## Special Instructions
 Two special instructions are included for ease of use, PRNR (print register) and PRNM (print memory).
 These instructions do not follow the general structure of other instructions.
 PRNR is formatted as follows: First 8 bits is the opcode and the next 4 are the conditions.
 The next 2 bits is the amount of registers to print.
 You can print up to 4 registers with one PRNR instruction.
 The next 16 bits is the registers to print, 4 bits per register.
 The final 2 bits is the print specifier.
 0 is for unsigned integer, 1 for signed integer, 2 for hexadecimal, and 3 for character.
 The PRNM has a different structure as well.
 The first 12 bits are identical (opcode and conditional), but the next two bits are the I and S bit.
 The I bit is used to determine if an immediate value for an address is used (I) or if the value is in a register (0).
 The S bit is not used.
 The next two bits represent the number of bytes to print, 0 for 1 byte, 1 for 2 bytes, 2 for 4 bytes, or 3 for 8 bytes.
 The next 2 bits is the specifier, defined the same as PRNR, and the next 14 bits is either a register (4 bits) with shift (10 bits) if I is not set or a 14 bit address if I is set.

+## Branches
+Two instructions exist for branching, BRN and BRNL.
+Both work with a PC relative address.
+The address is either a register value or, if
+I is set, a 18 bit immediate value.
+This value is represents the number of **words**, not bytes, to branch from the PC.
+The bit after I is the sign bit, i.e whether to branch backwards from the PC or forwards.
+With a 18 bit value representing the number of words to jump, a maximum branch of 262143 instructions or 1048572 bytes in either direction is possible.
+BRNL works identically to BRN, but will save the state of the PC to the link register (R13) before jumping, so that a branch back may be done (like a return from a function).

 # Opcodes
 The current defined opcodes are as follows:
 - 0: ADD